CWML/git-demo/README.md

-# git-demo readme file
+# Git-demo README File

-### what should go in a project-level readme file?
+### What should go in a project-level readme file?
+* Details that are relevant to your project.
+Either to your team, yourself, or the larger public - this depends on the intended use and audience of your repository

+### Details that might be relevant to your project:
 * Project name
 * Project description
 * Relevant data types